DRP: Distilled Reasoning Pruning with Skill-aware Step Decomposition for Efficient Large Reasoning Models: Methodology

 \subsection{Skill-Based Step Decomposition}

-To solve a math problem, a reasoning model generates a token sequence as the full response, which consists of two components: a structured thinking process \( T \), enclosed within the \texttt{<think>} \texttt{</think>} tags, and a final answer summarization \( A \), captures the conclusive statement derived from the reasoning trace.
-Together, we terms these a ``response,'' $R=(T, A)$.
-For instance, in example shown in \cref{fig:enter-label}, the ``thinking'' portion of the initial response would include ``Natalia sold 48 clips in \dots Total clips sold: 48 + 24 = 72'' while the answer summarization is ``The answer is 72.''
+To solve a math problem, a reasoning model produces a response consisting of two parts: a structured reasoning trace \(T\) enclosed in \texttt{<think>} \texttt{</think>} tags, and a final answer summarization \(A\).
+We denote the response as \(R=(T,A)\).
+For example, in \cref{fig:enter-label}, the trace may include ``Natalia sold 48 clips in \dots Total clips sold: 48 + 24 = 72,'' while the answer summarization is ``The answer is 72.''

-We extract the thinking segment $T$ from the student model's response and prompt a teacher model to decompose it into a sequence of non-overlapping segments, each aligned with a functional reasoning skill such as arithmetic computation, comparison, or logical inference.
-This skill-based decomposition serves as the foundation for step-level pruning and distillation.
-Compared to naïve sentence-based splitting, it enhances the \textit{stability} of step boundaries, maintains \textit{semantic coherence} across reasoning steps, and provides a more \textit{fine-grained supervision signal} (in \cref{rq1}).
-We validate the quality of this segmentation through a pairwise evaluation using Gemini 2.0 Flash as an external judge; results and examples are presented in Appendix~\ref{skill eval} for review.
+We extract the trace \(T\) and prompt a teacher model to decompose it into non-overlapping segments, each aligned with a functional reasoning skill (e.g., arithmetic, comparison, logical inference).
+This skill-based segmentation supports step-level pruning and distillation.
+Compared with naïve sentence splitting, it yields more stable step boundaries, preserves semantic coherence, and provides finer-grained supervision signals (see \cref{rq1}).
+The segmentation quality is validated through pairwise evaluation with Gemini 2.0 Flash; results and examples appear in Appendix~\ref{skill eval}.

-Formally, given a response \( R = (T, A) \), we define a decomposition function \( D \) that maps the thinking trace into skill-annotated steps:
+Formally, given a response \(R=(T,A)\), we define a decomposition function \(D\):

-where each \( s_i \) denotes a contiguous span of tokens representing a single reasoning step, and \( k_i \) is the associated skill label, inferred by the teacher model based on its internal knowledge and understanding of the reasoning process.
-For the example in~\cref{fig:enter-label}, one segment should be ``Natalia sold 48 clips in April,'' which corresponding to the skill ``Reading given quantity.''
-However, these skills can cover broader topics such as ``Algebraic representation'' and ``Interpret a fraction of a subset.''
-The complete decomposition prompts are provided in Appendix~\ref{appendix:prompts}.
+where each \(s_i\) is a contiguous token span representing one reasoning step, and \(k_i\) is the corresponding skill label assigned by the teacher model.
+For instance, ``Natalia sold 48 clips in April'' corresponds to the skill ``Reading given quantity.''
+Skills also cover broader tasks such as ``Algebraic representation'' or ``Interpreting fractions of a subset.''
+Complete decomposition prompts are provided in Appendix~\ref{appendix:prompts}.